gunthercox/Salvius/readme.md

 The robot's handwriting is based on a grid in which each letter is created as a result of horizontal and vertical lines.

-### Communication

-Salvius uses the [ChatterBot](https://github.com/gunthercox/ChatterBot) library to reply to messages.
-This package also provides Salvius with the capability to interact with people through social media sites.
+**Note** This functionality is being re-implemented.
+See https://github.com/gunthercox/Salvius/issues/5 for details.

 ### Object recognition

-This includes face recognition, object tacking and learning to recognise new items.
+This includes face recognition, object tacking and learning to recognize new items.
 Salvius currently does not have the ability to do this, however there is plans to implement this in the future.